leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 It is an agent that you pass to the `java` command in the `javaagent` flag.
 It instruments the _bytecode_ and generate a binary report file.
-Having the source files and this binary report file, you can generate HTML reports which are human readable.
+Having the source and binary report files, you can generate human readable HTML reports .

 At the build phase, Maven plugins usually do all this work for us.
 But I don't want the test coverage, I want production coverage.
 So, I need to add